johnking7/link-docs/issuance.rst

 Project revenue of 55 million LINK (equivalent to 5 years of mining) is pre-allocated into the :ref:`revenue` smart contract.
 It will release it over 2000 days at a rate that decreases every 200 days.

-The purpose of the revenue is to provide funds for re-investment into the Link ecosystem and to provide profit for the developer.
+The purpose of the revenue is to provide funds for re-investment into the LINK ecosystem and to provide profit for the developer.

 The block reward is the same as Ethereum.
 5 LINK per block / 30k LINK per day.